forwarder/belco-wordpress/readme.txt

 == Description ==

-This plugin integrates Belco.io with Woocommerce.
+This plugin integrates Belco.io with WordPress and Woocommerce.

 Belco is the newest generation customer service software that helps you pro-actively engage your customers, wherever they are.